 Given the nature of the teaching hospital's mission, it is unrealistic to expect that such institutions would either directly or indirectly attempt to limit the increase of admissions requiring tertiary services except as a last resort to preserve institutional survival.
-The regulations as presently One would expect, however, that teaching hospitals would be forced to limit the expansion of already existing tertiary services when capacity is reached and to avoid or delay the implementation of new tertiary services as their clinical efficiency is demonstrated.
-Limiting the expansion of already existing services when current capacity is reached would inhibit the efficient utilization of such services by mitigating the distribution of relatively high develropmental costs over increasing volume.
-Decisions not to develop and/or implement mentertiary services based upon arbitrary economic guidelines would inhibit medical progress and completely circumvent professional judgments regarding the efficacy of such services.
+The regulations as presently proposed would severely penalize institutions for avoiding such action.
+One would expect, however, that teaching hospitals would be forced to limit the expansion of already existing tertiary services when capacity is reached and to avoid or delay the implementation of new tertiary services as their clinical efficiency is demonstrated.
+Limiting the expansion of already existing services when current capacity is reached would inhibit the efficient utilization of such services by mitigating the distribution of relatively high developmental costs over increasing volume.
+Decisions not to develop and/or implement tertiary services based upon arbitrary economic guidelines would inhibit medical progress and completely circumvent professional judgments regarding the efficacy of such services.

-For the aforementioned reasons the Association urges the development of clear and implementable guidelines regarding the consideration of exceptions on the basis of alterations in case mix as previously specified in recommendation (1)(c).
+clear and implementable guidelines regarding the consideration of exceptions on the basis of alterations in case mix as previously specified in recommendation (1)(c).
 Additionally, to allow a greater degree of operational flexibility the Association urges the adoption of a widening of the admission increase corridor as detailed in recommendation (3).